hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 maturity gap between them may seem large, but I am imagining the latter as assignments for students who have already mastered the basic material.
-Don't throw them in the deep end until they can swim!
+In other words, they are "deep end" questions, and assume students know how to swim!
-Whether or not they are pedagogically optimal, the longer questions are there to make the cheeky rhetorical point that textbook problems are dull.
+Whether or not they are pedagogically optimal, the longer questions are also there to make the cheeky rhetorical point that textbooks are dull.

 #### What's next?